 High Street, Uppermill, Saddleworth, Nr Oldham

-A former Nonconformist chapel, the building is of some architectural interest for its well-preserved exterior and galleried interior and makes a positive contribution to the Uppermill conservation area.
+A Nonconformist chapel converted to Catholic use in 1967, the building has a well-preserved exterior and galleried interior and makes a positive contribution to the Uppermill Conservation Area.

 Architect: Not established